rom8726/ldap-mock/README.md

 - Supports YAML format for loading mocks.
 - **Rule-based matching** — define rules to return different responses based on LDAP filter, BaseDN, and scope.
 - **Priority-based rule evaluation** — rules with higher priority are evaluated first.
+- **Mock LDAP groups** — return groups with members in rule responses.
 - Easily integratable into your tests.

 ## Getting Started